-- 1. In cases in which the DHC has provided a single recommendation, if the Dean still rejects that recommendation, the DHC will determine if there is an acceptable second choice.
-If this is the case, the DHC will provide the Dean with the relevant parts of 4.2.O above for the candidate. - 2.
-In cases in which the DHC has provided a ranked list, if the Dean still rejects the top-ranked candidate, the Dean may offer the position to the next person on the list, or, if the Dean tentatively decides not to accept that person, he /she will consult further with the DHC as per this clause. - Q. All candidates recommended must be from the preferred candidates' list.
+1. In cases in which the DHC has provided a single recommendation, if the Dean still rejects that recommendation, the DHC will determine if there is an acceptable second choice.
+If this is the case, the DHC will provide the Dean with the relevant parts of 4.2.O above for the candidate.

+- 2. In cases in which the DHC has provided a ranked list, if the Dean still rejects the top-ranked candidate, the Dean may offer the position to the next person on the list, or, if the Dean tentatively decides not to accept that person, he /she will consult further with the DHC as per this clause. - Q. All candidates recommended must be from the preferred candidates' list.
 In no case may a dean recommend a candidate not acceptable to the DHC. - R. If a candidate rejects an offer of employment from the University: - 1.
 In cases in which the DHC has provided a single recommendation, the DHC will determine if there is an acceptable second choice.
 If this is the case, the DHC will provide the Dean with the relevant parts of 4.2.O. above for the candidate. - 2.
 In cases in which the DHC has provided a ranked list, the Dean may offer the position to the next person on the list, or may consult with the DHC as per clause 4.2.P. - S. The Dean shall forward the DHC report, along with his/her own recommendation, to the Vice-Provost, Faculty Affairs, whose responsibility it is to authorize appointments. - T. Should no suitable candidates be found by the end of this process, the Dean may declare the search failed.

-4.3 APPOINTMENTS TO THE PROBATIONARY FACULTY
+4.3 APPOINTMENTS TO THE PRE-TENURE FACULTY

-- A. The Tenure Stream Faculty comprises those faculty members employed on a career basis (Acting, Probationary and Tenured Faculty).
-Except for the circumstances described in 4.7.B below, they are appointed on the recommendation of a DHC. - B. The number of tenure stream faculty members (excluding those referred to in 4.7.B) across all ranks will not fall below 72% of the approved faculty complement (i.e. the total faculty FTE). - C. On the advice of the DHC the Dean may recommend to the Vice Provost, Faculty Affairs that an individual who currently holds a tenured appointment at another recognized university or has commensurate professional experience, be appointed
+- A. The Tenure Stream Faculty comprises those faculty members employed on a career basis (Acting, Pre-tenured and Tenured Faculty).
+Except for the circumstances described in 4.7.B below, they are appointed on the recommendation of a DHC. - B. The number of tenure stream faculty members (excluding those referred to in 4.7.B) across all ranks will not fall below 72% of the approved faculty complement (i.e. the total faculty FTE). - C. On the advice of the DHC the Dean may recommend to the Vice-Provost, Faculty Affairs that an individual who currently holds a tenured appointment at another recognized university or has commensurate professional experience, be appointed directly to the tenured faculty at the Associate or Professor rank at a salary commensurate with that rank respectively. - D. The DHC may recommend that an individual who currently holds an untenured appointment at another university be appointed to a tenured position at the